charliecalvert/CloudNotes/Assignments/GitHubApi.md

 X-RateLimit-Reset: 1492098563
 ```

+This shows:

+  - How many requests you can make per hour.
+  - The number of requests remaining.
+  - When the hour ends and your requests reset.
+  -
 Convert the reset time:

 ```javascript
 var f = new Date(1492098563 * 1000);
 console.log(f); => "Thu Apr 13 2017 08:49:23 GMT-0700 (PDT)"
 ```

+I'm not sure I've ever hit the rate limit, but if we are running tests with a tool like SuperTest, we might hit it.

 ## Testing Notes